 Translating the genome into function.

 Our group is a computational systems biology research team, integral to translational research at Beth Israel Deaconess Medical Center.
-Combining classical genome discovery approaches with systems biology, we work on systems RNA medicine as part of the Non-Coding RNA Precision Diagnostics and Therapeutics Core Facility.
+Combining classical genome discovery approaches with systems biology, we work on systems RNA medicine as part of the Precision Medicine Initiative at BIDMC and together with the Non-Coding RNA Precision Diagnostics and Therapeutics Core Facility.

 We are in the dawn of a new era of RNA therapeutics in which precisely targeted RNA molecules exert powerful effects to selectively eliminate cancer cells, restore homeostasis or address disease processes with minimal side-effects.
 Also, systems biology approaches to understanding function are supporting powerful new drug target discovery programmes.
 We explore both the possibilities and the reality of bringing together these novel paradigms to forge new high precision medicines.Embed from Getty Images